thomas-roos/aws-greengrass-lite/README.md

 ### Running Greengrass Lite

 For these examples greengrass is installed in the ~/gglite_testing folder.
 This can be changed to suit your system.
-The settings shown will proces the config.yaml and populate the config folder with pre-processed versions.
+The settings shown will process the config.yaml and populate the config folder with pre-processed versions.
 If you change config.yaml you will need to either delete the preprocessed files or

 ```bash
 ~/gglite_testing/bin/greengrass-lite -r ~/gglite_testing --init-config ~/gglite_testing/config/config.yaml